DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 layout: docs
 title: Selectors
 permalink: /documentation/test-api/selecting-page-elements/selectors.html
-checked: false
+checked: true
 ---
 # Selectors

-A selector is a function that is executed in the browser and returns a DOM node.
+A selector is a function that is executed in the browser and that returns a DOM node.
 The identification and state of this node are passed to the server where they can be used to define an [action's](../actions/index.md) target or provide information for an [assertion](../assertions.md).